 |Media Concurrent Viewers panel||Analyze concurrent viewers over time, with details on peak concurrency and the ability to break down and compare.|

-Quick Insights, Blank and Freeform panels are great places to start your analysis, while Attribution IQ lends itself to more advanced analyses.
+Quick Insights, Blank and Freeform panels are great places to start your analysis, while Analytics for Target, Attribution IQ, Media Concurrent Viewers and Segment Comparison lend themselves to more advanced analyses.
 A

 "+" button is available in projects so you can add blank panels at any time.